Via-ai-inc/via-cc-plugin-marketplace/via-cc-plugin/commands/index.md

 ## Syntax

 ```
-/via-cc-plugin:index <token> [directory]
+/via-cc-plugin:index [directory]
 ```

 **Arguments:**
-- `token` - Via API authentication token (required)
 - `directory` - Path to directory to index (optional, defaults to current directory)

+**Environment Variables:**
+- `ANTHROPIC_API_KEY` - Via API authentication token (must be set)

 ## Task

-1. Parse the token argument from the user's command
+1. Parse the directory argument from the user's command (optional)
-2. Validate that token is provided
-3. If no directory specified, use current working directory
+2. If no directory specified, use current working directory
-4. Find the plugin's script location and run the indexing script
+3. Find the plugin's script location and run the indexing script

 **Script Location:**
 The `index-repository.sh` script is located in the via-cc-plugin commands directory.
 Find it using: